 The net assets available to pay benefits is the Scheme's present obligation to pay benefits to Members.
-It has been calculated as the difference between the carrying amounts of the assets and the carrying amounts of the liabilities in the Scheme as at balance date.
+It has been calculated as the difference between the carrying amounts of the assets and the carrying amounts of the liabilities as at balance date.
 Net assets available to pay benefits include amounts allocated to Members' accounts.